Baptism and the Beginning of the Journey

 - Baptism, then, is not thought to cause salvation but to witness to it: the believer is already saved by grace through faith, and baptism celebrates that reality.

-- In Catholic, Orthodox, and some Lutheran traditions, baptism is a sacrament — a means through which God actually imparts the grace it signifies.
+- Baptism is a sacrament — a means through which God actually imparts the grace it signifies.
 It cleanses from sin, gives new birth by the Holy Spirit, and incorporates the person into the Body of Christ.

 - For infants, this grace is received on their behalf through the faith of the Church, and as they grow, they are called to make it their own through personal faith and confirmation.